LLagu/RustiCo-V/README.md

 # RustiCo-V
 Simple C compiler written in Rust.
-Personal project.
-Most of the work is done locally, this repo is just a safety backup for the moment.
-Lexer function done.
-Working on the parser and AST creation.
+The assembly generated will be RISC-V assembly.

+This is a personal project to learn compiler basics.
+Both lexer and parser are written from scratch.
+Currently the only supported type of programs are of type:

+"int main() { return 0; }"

+Assembly generation coming soon.
+Full of TODOs and temporary solutions.